 In 2007, North America joined forces in creating the North American Pet Health Insurance Association (NAPHIA).
 It serves to assure a unilateral standard for professional pet health insurance practices.

-When you are deciding whether to get pet insurance for your furry friend, there are several things to take into consideration.
+When you are deciding whether to get pet insurance for your favourite friend, there are several things to take into consideration.
 Pet health insurance is the best method of caring for your pet in the event of an accident or health emergency.

-Like everything in life, the question, of is pet insurance worth it, comes down to affordability and necessity.
+Like everything in life, the question, is pet insurance worth it, comes down to affordability and necessity.
 Begin by figuring out what your budget is for your pet's insurance.
 If your pet takes any medications or has any pre-existing conditions, take that into consideration, as well.

 Then, look at some of the coverage providers' options that are available for your pet.
 Providers will offer a variety of benefits, deductibles, and overall coverage plans.
 Consider the following questions: